WIMM-IT/heracles/README.md

 ## Example 2 - Getting matching records

-Takes a JSON list containing one or more entries to be added, either on STDIN or as the second argument. `content`, `hostname`, `type` and `id` are required fields.
+Takes a JSON list containing one or more entries to be added, either on STDIN or as the second argument. `id`, `content`, `hostname` and `type` are required fields.
 Returns a JSON list of the entries.
 Primarily useful for safely testing command pipes.

 ```
 $ heracles search _acme-challenge.web | heracles get